adrdsouza/rotten/docs/qwik-performance-optimization-guide.md

 ## Conclusion

-By implementing these optimizations, the Damned Designs Qwik storefront will achieve significantly improved performance metrics, resulting in better user experience, higher conversion rates, and improved SEO rankings.
+By implementing these optimizations, the Rotten Hand Qwik storefront will achieve significantly improved performance metrics, resulting in better user experience, higher conversion rates, and improved SEO rankings.
 The focus on Qwik's unique resumability model and progressive enhancement ensures the site will perform well across all devices and network conditions.